 The Island of Corfu is famed for its delicious olives.
 The Island is said to have some four million olive trees, some more than 500 years old.
 During the four hundred years of Venetian Rule, the Corfiots were paid to plant and cultivate olive trees, replacing the old trees with new vigorous olive groves that flourished in Corfu's lush climate.

-On the Theotoky Estate, the olives are harvested by mechanical olive shakers that make them fall into fine nets laid out around the trees.
+At the Theotoky Estate, the olives are early harvested by mechanical olive shakers that drop them onto fine nets laid out around the trees.
 Then the olives are sent to the mill the very same day to be pressed.

 Firstly, the olives are sieved and sorted in order to remove any unwanted leaves and twigs.
 Afterwards the olives are thoroughly washed, and are carried into the grinder which converts them into olive paste.
 The paste is then put into a malaxer for about 45 minutes and when the olive oil starts to appear on the surface of the paste, then the latter is transferred into the centrofuge where the olive oil is extracted from the paste.